Austin Riley Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is third in the league with a collective 10 strikeouts per nine innings.
+- The 10.4 strikeouts per nine innings compiled by the Reds pitching staff ranks third in the league.

-- The Reds' 4.62 team ERA ranks 18th among all MLB pitching staffs.
+- The Reds have a 4.55 team ERA that ranks 16th across all league pitching staffs.

-- Reds pitchers combine to surrender the third-fewest home runs in baseball (six total, 0.8 per game).
+- Reds pitchers combine to allow seven home runs (0.8 per game), the sixth-fewest in the league.

-- Ashcraft (1-0) starts for the Reds, his second of the season.
+- The Reds will look to Cessa (0-0) in his second start of the season.

-- His most recent appearance came out of the bullpen on Sunday when the righty threw 2/3 innings against the Philadelphia Phillies while giving up hits.
+- In his last time out -- out of the bullpen on Monday -- the right-hander threw 2/3 innings against the Atlanta Braves while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.